logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

 Your account needs to have enough space to accommodate logs when you deactivate a drop filter.
+If you expect to go over your daily limit, please contact <a class="intercom-launch" href="mailto:help@logz.io">the Support team or your account manager</a>.
 {:.info-box.important}

 Drop filters are a great way to help manage your account volume.